-TTL is short for time to live.
-It specifies how long records are cached on a local DNS server.
+TTL (time to live) specifies how long records are cached on a local DNS server.

-When the local DNS server receives a domain name request, it asks the authoritative DNS server of the domain name for the required resource record, and then caches the record for a period of time.
-During this period, if the local DNS server receives requests for this domain name again, it does not request the record from the authoritative DNS server, but directly returns a result from the record in its cache.
+When receiving requests for a domain name, the local DNS server asks the authoritative DNS server for the required DNS record, and then caches the record for a period of time.
+During this period, if the local DNS server receives requests for this domain name again, it will not request the record from the authoritative DNS server, but directly returns the cached record.

-The length of time resource records are cached on the local DNS server is specified by the TTL value.
+The time records are cached on the local DNS server is specified by the TTL value.
 You can set it when adding record sets in public or private zones.
 For details, see Managing Record Sets.